sjothen/shellpress/README.md

       Description:
         Empties all WordPress tables by truncating.
 By default, all tables will be cleared.
 To preserve the user tables, use --exclude_users (-e)

+## Config

+See `config.yml.sample` for an example of an installation config.yml.

+Usage: `shellpress wordpress install -c config.yml`

 ## Copyright